syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/EJ2_ASP.NETCORE/getting-started.md

-`Note:` When the edit mode is set to `Auto`, you can change the cells to editable mode by double-clicking anywhere at the TreeGrid and edit the task details in the edit dialog by double-clicking anywhere at the chart.
+> When the edit mode is set to `Auto`, you can change the cells to editable mode by double-clicking anywhere at the TreeGrid and edit the task details in the edit dialog by double-clicking anywhere at the chart.

 ### Dialog editing